AyuAsfihani/Urban-Squirrel-Exploratory/README.md

 actually in the data including distributions, obvious patterns, and whether naive clustering finds anything at all.
-This project is that exploratory phase, run on the 2018 Central Park Squirrel Census (3,023 sightings), and it directly motivated the rigorous, leakage-safe pipeline in the companion [Environmental Factors project](#) in this portfolio, which formally tested and confirmed the null result these exploratory patterns had only hinted at.
+This project is that exploratory phase, run on the 2018 Central Park Squirrel Census (3,023 sightings), and it directly motivated the rigorous, leakage-safe pipeline in the companion [Urban Squirrel Environment](#) project in this portfolio, which formally tested and confirmed the null result these exploratory patterns had only hinted at.

 ## Headline findings